Why you can trust Bankrate

 State Farm: Best for condo owners

-State Farm’s landlord insurance is the best option for condo owners.
-A State Farm Rental Condo Unit owners Policy includes personal property coverage, liability coverage and lost income coverage.
+State Farm offers landlord insurance for rental homes, condos and apartment insurance.
+The carrier’s policy forms offer property coverage, coverage for personal belongings left at your tenant-occupied home and loss of rent coverage.
 Landlords can also purchase inflation protection coverage and loss assessment coverage for an added fee.

 Liberty Mutual: Best for discounts

-Liberty Mutual landlord insurance is a good option for individuals who are looking to lower their premium with discounts.
+Liberty Mutual landlord insurance is worth considering for landlords looking for savings.
+The company offers ways to lower premiums with discounts.
 Liberty Mutual offers savings for bundling home and rental property insurance, being claims-free for at least five years and getting a quote before an existing landlord policy expires.

 How to get the best landlord insurance for you